padrinobook/padrinobook/chapters/login_and_registration.md

 ## Login and Registration

-In traditional frameworks you would generate a user with a `user` model and a `users_controller` with the actions `new`, `create`, `update`, and `delete`.
-And you can't forget about security these days though would need to find a method of safely storing the password as well as validate our freshly registered users.
+In traditional frameworks you would generate a user with a `user` model and a `users_controller` with the `new`, `create`, `update`, and `delete` actions.
+Besides you can't forget about security these days though would need to find a method of safely storing the password as well as validate our freshly registered users.

 You don't have to reinvent the wheel you can use Padrino's beautiful [Admin interface](http://www.padrinorb.com/guides/padrino-admin "Padrino admin") for your user authentication.
 For educational reasons we are going to create our own authentication process consisting of the following parts: